ied206/Joveler.FileMagician/USAGE.md

 `Joveler.FileMagician` requires explicit loading of a libmagic library.

 You must call `Magic.GlobalInit()` before using `Joveler.FileMagician`.

+### Init Code Example

 Please put this code snippet in your application init code:

 #### On .NET Framework